ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ## Device Specification

-The MOSIP device specification provides compliance guidelines to devices for them to work with MOSIP.
+The SBI device specification provides compliance guidelines to devices for them to work with SBI reliant applications.
 The compliance is based on device capability, trust and communication protocols.
-A MOSIP compliant device would follow the standards established in this document.
+A SBI compliant device would follow the standards established in this document.
 It is expected that the devices are compliant with this specification and tested and validated.
 The details of each of these are outlined in the subsequent sections.

 ### Device Capability

-The MOSIP compliant device is expected to perform the following,
+The SBI compliant device is expected to perform the following,

 * Should have the ability to collect one or more biometric
 * Should have the ability to sign the captured biometric image or template.